nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-endpoints/batch-upload-endpoint.md

 POST http://NUXEO_SERVER/nuxeo/api/v1/upload/new/default
 ```

-This request initializes a new batch associated with the `default` handler and returns a 201 CREATED status code with the following JSON data:
+This request initializes a new batch associated with the `default` handler and returns a 200 OK status code with the following JSON data:

 ```javascript
 {"provider": providerId, "fileEntries": [], "batchId": batchId}